expectedtodie/expectedtodie/_posts/2022-05-21-expectedtodie-part3.md

 3: Trust your instincts.
 Don't be afraid to do something different than your doctor suggests.

 4: Take time to find a specialist, especially if you have a rare condition.

+5: Learn and get support from other patients going through what you are going through.

 Coming next in the series: “Get busy living or get busy dying”.